Keymap¶

 - Short options and their arguments are separated by a space or can be concatenated, e.g.,

-.
+-o file.txtor-ofile.txt.
 The first variant is strongly recommended. - Long options and their arguments are separated by a space or can be concatenated with an equal sign, e.g.,

---output file.txt
+--output file.txtor--output=file.txt.

-Also, short options can be grouped, e.g., -h -v -o file.txt
+Also, short options can be grouped, e.g., -h -v -o file.txt can be written as -hvo file.txt.

 Multiple values in one option or operand¶

-If an option or operand contains multiple values (e.g., a list of files), the values should be separated by a comma, e.g., --files file1.txt,file2.txt,file3.txt
+If an option or operand contains multiple values (e.g., a list of files), the values should be separated by a comma, e.g., --files file1.txt,file2.txt,file3.txt.

 Exceptions¶